hbomb79/hexSlide/documentation.md

 ### indicators ( boolean )
 If true, circles will be created underneath the slide show, one per slide.
 A user can use these to navigate the slides.

+### width ( CSS Property )
+If false or an unknown value is given then the width of the container will be set to that of the img tag before plugin initialization

+### height ( CSS Property )
+If false or an unknown value is given then the height of the container will be set to that of the img tag before plugin initialization

+### minwidth ( CSS Property )
+If false or an unknown value is given then the min width wont be set.
+If width is a dynamic value then the container could possibly get *very* small

+### maxwidth ( CSS Property )
+If false or an unknown value is given then the max width wont be set.
+If width is a dynamic value then the container could get *very* large

+### maxheight ( CSS Property )
+If false or an unknown value is given then the max height wont be set.
+If height is a dynamic value then the container could get *very* large

+### minheight ( CSS Property )
+If false or an unknown value is given then the min height wont be set.
+If height is a dynamic value then the container could get *very* large

+### animation ( String )
+If false or an unknown value is given, the animation using to change the slides will be a simple fade in/out.
+If supplied value is string slide, the slides will slide in and out of the window.

 Available Object Settings